Tag: morhardt

 Meredith Moe” Morhardt

-1954 Manchester High School Varsity Baseball Team.
+1954 Manchester High School Varsity Baseball

 1957 University of Connecticut Baseball

-Moe Morhardt, First Baseman, University of Connecticut, 1959.
+Moe Morhardt, University of Connecticut, 1959.

-Moe Morhardt, First Baseman, Chicago Cubs, 1961.
+Moe Morhardt, Chicago Cubs, 1961.

-Moe Morhardt, First Baseman, Chicago Cubs, 1962.
+Moe Morhardt, Chicago Cubs, 1962.

 Moe Morhardt (right) slides, Chicago Cubs, 1952.

-Moe Morhardt and his three sons – Hartford Courant excerpt, 1979.
+Moe Morhardt and his three sons, Hartford Courant excerpt, 1979.

-In 1988, Moe Morhardt took a job coaching University of Hartford where he would teach baseball for seven seasons; serving as an assistant from 1988 to 1992 and as head coach from 1993 to 1994.
+In 1988, Moe took a job coaching University of Hartford where he would teach baseball for seven seasons; serving as an assistant from 1988 to 1992 and as head coach from 1993 to 1994.
 From 1997 to 1999, he was head coach of the Western Connecticut State University baseball team.
-Morhardt was also head coach of the Danbury Westerners of the New England Collegiate Baseball League, coaching the team from 1998 to 2004.
+Moe was also head coach of the Danbury Westerners of the New England Collegiate Baseball League, coaching the team from 1998 to 2004.

 Moe Morhardt, Manager, Torrington Copperheads, Pete Kokinis Baseball League, 2019.